-This urban fantasy is a paperback edition was published by Pocket Books on June 28, 2011 and has 358 pages.
+urban fantasy that was published by Pocket Books on June 28, 2011 and has 358 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Summoning the Night, Binding the Shadows, Bitter Spirits, Grim Shadows, Banishing the Dark, Grave Phantoms
+Other books by this author which I have reviewed include Summoning the Night, Binding the Shadows, Bitter Spirits, Grim Shadows, Banishing the Dark, Grave Phantoms

 First in the Arcadia Bell urban fantasy series revolving around a magician in hiding in Morella, California.